 You may also notice that your cat starts pawing at their nose and mouth, has trouble swallowing, or makes wheezes or choking sounds while trying to breathe.

-Behavioral changes, such as a loss of appetite, lethargy, or poor grooming can also indicate an upper respiratory infection or other illness.
-Remember that cats have a tendency to mask or hide their symptoms when they’re not feeling well, so it’s helpful consciously to keep an eye out for symptoms of illnesses like these.
+Behavioral changes, such as a loss of appetite, lethargy, or poor grooming, can also indicate an upper respiratory infection or other illness.
+Remember that cats have a tendency to mask or hide their symptoms when they’re not feeling well, so it’s helpful to consciously keep an eye out for signs of illnesses like these.

 Like people, cats can cough for other reasons besides an infection, such as allergies or clearing something from the throat.
-If you’re concerned about your cat’s cough, see your veterinarian who can help diagnose the problem and recommend appropriate treatment.
+If you’re concerned about your cat’s cough, see your veterinarian, who can help diagnose the problem and recommend the appropriate treatment.

-You should contact your veterinarian at the first signs of a respiratory infection because feline viruses can lead to pneumonia and other serious problems.
+You should contact your veterinarian at the first signs of a respiratory infection in your cat because feline viruses can lead to pneumonia and other serious problems.
 Early diagnosis and treatment are important.